 As a business, an email list will give you the power to market products or services, and promotions and stay in touch with your customers.

 For example, ConvertKit starts at $29 a month.
 Which may be too expensive when you are just starting out, it definitely was for me!

-ConvertKit is a very powerful platform though and works great for email subscriptions so if you can afford it then they might be the option for you.
+ConvertKit is a very powerful platform, though, and works great for email subscriptions, so if you can afford it, then it might be the option for you.

 MailChimp has a free plan which gives you up to 2,000 subscribers and 12,000 emails a month but they have a strict policy on affiliate links that may get you banned and you only get 30 days of support.

-Also, MailerLite gives you most of their features in the free plan.
+Also, MailerLite gives you most of its features in the free plan.

 Sign up for MailerLite’s free plan here.